-A newly published study from the Institute of Astrophysics of Andalusia discards possibility that type Ia supernovae might stem from explosions of white dwarfs nourished by normal stars.
+A newly published study from the Institute of Astrophysics of Andalusia discards the possibility that type Ia supernovae might stem from explosions of white dwarfs nourished by normal stars.
 Were these conclusions to become generalized, type Ia supernovae might no longer serve as “standard candles” to measure astronomical distances.

 Type Ia supernovae happen when a white dwarf, the “corpse” of a star similar to the Sun, absorbs material from a twin star until it reaches a critical mass–1.4 times that of the Sun—and explodes.
 Because of their origin, all these explosions share a very similar luminosity.
-This uniformity made type Ia supernovae ideal objects to measure distances in the universe, but the study of supernova 2014J suggests a scenario that would invalidate them as “standard candles”.
+This uniformity made type Ia supernovae ideal objects to measure distances in the universe, but the study of supernova 2014J suggests a scenario that would invalidate them as “standard candles.”

 “Type Ia supernovae are considered standard candles because their constitution is very homogeneous and practically all of them reach the same maximum luminosity.
 They even allowed us to discover that the universe was expanding at an accelerating rate.
-However, we still don’t know what stellar systems give rise to this type of supernovae,” says Miguel Ángel Pérez Torres, researcher at the Institute of Astrophysics of Andalusia (IAA-CSIC) in charge of the study.
+However, we still don’t know what stellar systems give rise to this type of supernovae,” says Miguel Ángel Pérez Torres, a researcher at the Institute of Astrophysics of Andalusia (IAA-CSIC) in charge of the study.

 A new model postulating the fusion of two white dwarfs is now challenging the predominant one, consisting of a white dwarf and a normal star.
 The new scenario does not imply the existence of a maximum mass limit and will not, therefore, necessarily produce explosions of similar luminosity.